jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Air is so hot! says Tim.

 We can stop.
 Rub on trees.
 Fur falls off.
 This will help.
 Do like me.
-Fur falls off more.
+Fur falls off.
 This will help.
 Trees means no sun.
 That is good.
 Trees mean no wind that is bad.
 We must go.
 Listen for danger.
 The trees are many.

 STOP!
 Look for danger.
 Listen for danger.